solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/04-Instructor-Led.md

 # B. Instructor-Led Workshop Setup

-This is the start of the _instructor-guided_ track for this workshop.

-!!! tip "Instructor-Cuided Track content coming soon!"

 Welcome to the Instructor-Guided Lab Track!
 You will need a valid Azure subscription, a GitHub account, and access to relevant Azure OpenAI models to complete this lab.
 Review the [prerequisites](../../0-Prerequisites/#instructor-led-workshop) section if you need more details.

 !!! question "WERE YOU LOOKING FOR THE SELF-GUIDED OPTION INSTEAD?
 [You can find that here.](./03-Self-Guided.md)"